2023-10-21 16:26:14

 [EN VIDÉO] 20 years of Futura with Françoise Combes 2021 is the year of 20 years of Futura!
 On this great occasion, we…

-We have been talking regularly for about ten years about rapid radio bursts (Fast Radio Bursts, or FRB in English), also called “Lorimer bursts”, named after their discoverer.
+We have been talking regularly for regarding ten years regarding rapid radio bursts (Fast Radio Bursts, or FRB in English), also called “Lorimer bursts”, named following their discoverer.
 They generally appear as transient signals where the equivalent of all the energy radiated by the Sun in the visible during a year seems released in a few milliseconds at most in the radio domain.
 Their discovery was initially made thanks to new analyzes of archived data collected by the Parkes radio telescope, in Australia.
 For a while, it was not clear whether we were dealing with something new or just spurious signals.
 But it was finally demonstrated that these were indeed new radio sources and outside the Milky Way.

-Speculation was rife and it was also hoped that new types of stars could be hidden behind the FRBs, suggesting new leaps in knowledge.
+Speculation was rife and it was also hoped that new types of stars might be hidden behind the FRBs, suggesting new leaps in knowledge.
 After all, the discovery of pulsars and neutron stars opened the door to the detection of gravitational waves, so the new associated astronomy will possibly provide us with insights into new physics and breakthroughs in cosmology, as illustrated perhaps what the collaboration of theInternational Pulsar Timing Array (IPTA).

 The hunt for FRBs in Canada.
 To obtain a fairly accurate French translation, click on the white rectangle at the bottom right.
 English subtitles should then appear.
 Then click on the nut to the right of the rectangle, then on “Subtitles” and finally on “Automatically translate”.
 Choose “French”. © Perimeter Institute for Theoretical Physics